ombulabs/blog/_posts/2016-02-04-ombulabs-products.markdown

 <img src="/blog/assets/images/ombu-labs-shop/t-shirt.png" alt="Ombu Labs t-shirt" class="full-img">

-And last, but not least, our tote bag, which design was inspired by our day-to-day work and methodology.
+And last, but not least, our tote bag, its design was inspired by our day-to-day work and methodology.
 We made some illustrations and then created a final composition.

 <img src="/blog/assets/images/ombu-labs-shop/working-at-ombulabs.gif" alt="Working at OmbuLabs" class="full-img">